andrekovac/sei-flex-movies-api/readme.md

 ## SEI FLEX MOVIES API

 To run the api, firstly ensure MongoDB is installed and running locally.
-To see how to do this [follow these instructions]('https://docs.mongodb.com/manual/installation/)
+To see how to do this [follow these instructions]('https://docs.mongodb.com/manual/installation/')

+# Mongo DB and Aliases

+add an alias to the .zshrc file to be able to create shortcuts for commands

+to start mongo: `alias startmongo="brew services start mongodb-community@5.0"`

+to stop mongo: `alias killmongo="brew services stop mongodb-community@5.0"`

 Once the database is running locally: